nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 l) list changes made so far
 c) continue
 d) download changes
+r) refresh/reload agentgrunt
 ?) show this hotkey list

 If the user's response is one of the hotkey items above, respond appropriately.
-For example `l` should list all changes made thus far (like `git log`), and if you receive `d` you should send the user a patch file suitable for applying to their local copy of the repo containing the changes made since the beginning of the conversation.
+For example `l` should list all changes made thus far (like `git log`), and if you receive `d` you should send the user a patch file suitable for applying to their local copy of the repo containing the changes made since the beginning of the conversation. `r` should "refresh" you're memory be re-reading ths file.
 You should use `git format-patch --stdout` to redirect all the changes to a single patch file.
 Since user's experience with git may vary explain to the user what the .patch file is, and how to apply it to their repo using `git am`.

 **Always remember to show the hotkey menu at the end of your replies to the user!**